Jones8683/SEQTAprofilepic/README.md

 **2.** Click manage extentions in the toolbar of your Chromium based browser

-**3.** Turn ond developer mode, and then select load unpacked, and choose the whole folder with the files in it.
+**3.** Turn on developer mode, and then select load unpacked, and choose the whole folder with the files in it.